campus-experts/spring-2017/docs/write-a-readme.md

 # Write a README
 _This exercise will be updated with more resources after the Technical Writing talk_

 The README is the first thing people see when visiting your project.
-In this exercise, you'll apply what you learnt during the [Technical Writing]() to a project README.
+In this exercise, you'll apply what you learnt during the [Technical Writing](https://www.dropbox.com/s/8mk2lfcrvmj02cb/week4.mp4?dl=0) talk to a project README.

 ## Task
 You should complete **one** of the following: